 The suggested dosage of arginine alpha-ketoglutarate ranges from 1.2 to 3.5 grams per tablet, taken 2 or 3 times a day on an empty stomach.

 The tablets should be taken preferably in the morning and at least 30 minutes before workouts.

-Up to 20 grams of L-arginine per day is considered safe and non-toxic [R].
+Up to 20 grams of L-arginine per day is considered safe and non-toxic .

 People doing weight training reported relief from muscle pain when taking arginine alpha-ketoglutarate.
-Many found that intake made them feel mentally and physically active.
+Many found that the supplement made them feel mentally and physically active.
 People also found that it increased their muscle strength and energy output.

-Due to the mild taste associated with it, people recommend it to be consumed with a juice or smoothie.
+Due to its mild taste, people recommend consuming AAKG with a juice or smoothie.